 Trump CEA Projections Tracker

 Before the passage of the One Big Beautiful Bill Act (OBBBA), the White House Council of Economic Advisers (CEA) released economic and fiscal projections showing considerable expected economic and budgetary improvements.
-Importantly, these estimates are far more optimistic than those of the Congressional Budget Office (CBO) and other credible estimates.
+These estimates are far more optimistic than those of the Congressional Budget Office (CBO) and other credible estimates.

 Including assumed macroeconomic effects, CEA estimated that when incorporating the effects of OBBBA, tariffs, discretionary cuts, energy reforms, and deregulation: